Login

 FoHM Membership Application Form

-In June 2014 we gave a grant to Culloden Ceilidh Band (below) to assist with their tour of Donegal.
+In June 2014, for example, we gave a grant to Culloden Ceilidh Band (below) to assist with their tour of Donegal.
 Afterwards, each participant wrote to us giving their impressions from the tour.
 Many made reference to the passion that the local people had for their traditional music and the benefits of experiencing a related but different tradition.

 Here are some quotes:-